-Roy Keane reignites feud with Alex Ferguson and insists he won't forgive former Manchester United manager
+Roy Keane has insisted he will never forgive former Manchester United (opens in new tab) manager Alex Ferguson.

 Keane won seven Premier League titles, four FA Cups and the Champions League while working under the Scot at Old Trafford.

 But the ex-United captain left the club abruptly in 2005 after falling out with Ferguson.

 The pair's relationship deteriorated further when the legendary manager was critical of Keane in his 2013 autobiography.

 The Irishman hit back in the aftermath of the book's release and has now accused Ferguson of working in the best interests of himself rather than the club.

 "People talk about Ferguson's man-management," Keane told Off The Ball (opens in new tab).
 "Don't be kidded on by all of it.
 I was at the club when Bryan Robson left, when Steve Bruce left, two brilliant servants for Manchester United, and I didn't like the way they were treated."